 A famous examples of this is obtained for Top, the simplex category and the functor that sends to the standard topological -simplex.
 In this case the nerve functor is the singular simplicial complex functor and the realization is ordinary geometric realization.

-For standard references see any of the standard references on category theory, listed there, for instance
+For other textbook reference see any of the references listed at category theory, for instance

 A video of a pedagogical introduction to adjoint functors is provided by